-1. Any type of cancer, including blood disorders such as leukemia or lymphoma.

-- 2. You develop loss of feeling in any part of your body, especially hands and feet; you develop a loss of control of any body part (arms, legs...); you have a seizure; you experience memory loss.
+- 1. Any type of cancer, including blood disorders such as leukemia or lymphoma. - 2.
+You develop loss of feeling in any part of your body, especially hands and feet; you develop a loss of control of any body part (arms, legs...); you have a seizure; you experience memory loss.
 In addition, if you experience a worsening of any of the symptoms listed, please contact your study nurse or doctor.
 These types of symptoms are called neurological disorders.
 If your primary doctor or specialist tells you that you have developed neurological symptoms, contact your study doctor or nurse. - 3.
 You develop arthritis or autoimmune disease, or worsening of any previously experienced arthritis or autoimmune disease which you were experiencing prior to participation in the study.
 If you are experiencing symptoms of arthritis or have been told by your doctor that you have an autoimmune disease, contact your study doctor or nurse.
+Examples of autoimmune diseases include: Rheumatoid arthritis, Lupus, Scleroderma, Sjögren's syndrome, Wegener's granulomatosis, Guillain-Barre syndrome.

-Below is a table that will summarize visits for the first 5 years.
-All visit time points refer to months after the last T cell infusion and the first visit will occur after participation in the T cell infusion protocol has completed.
+Below is a table that will summarize visits for the first 4 years.
+All visit timepoints refer to months after the last T-cell infusion.
+The first visit will occur after participation in the T-cell infusion protocol has completed.

-Visit That will be done at each visit 3 months Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-This visit is only for subjects who enroll into this LTFU study less than 3 months after receiving T cells.
-6 months Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-This visit is only for subjects who enroll into this LTFU study less than 6 months after receiving T cells.
-9 months Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-This visit is only for subjects who enroll into this LTFU study less than 9 months after receiving T cells.
-12 month visit Medical history, Physical exam, list of medications Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-1.5 years Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-2 year Medical history, Physical exam, list of medications Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-2.5 years Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-3 years Medical history, Physical exam, list of medications Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-3.5 years Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+Visit That will be done at each visit 6 months Blood Tests (~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+This visit is only for subjects who enroll into this study less than 6 months after receiving ZFN Modified CD4+ T-cells.
+9 months Blood Tests ~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+This visit is only for subjects who enroll into this study less than 9 months after receiving ZFN Modified CD4+ T-cells.
+12 month visit (1 year) Physical exam, review of medical history and list of medications Blood Tests (~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.

-Visit That will be done at each visit 4 years Medical history, Physical exam, list of medications • Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-4.5 years Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
-5 years Medical history, Physical exam, list of medications Blood Tests (2 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+Visit That will be done at each visit 18 months Blood Tests (~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+24 months Physical exam, review of medical history and list of medications (2 years) Blood Tests (~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+30 months Blood Tests (~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+36 months Physical exam, review of medical history and list of medications (3 years) Blood Tests (~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+42 months Blood Tests (~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.
+48 months Physical exam, review of medical history and list of medications (4 years) Blood Tests (~4 tablespoons): to evaluate your health status and to determine if the study drug is in your body.

-If there is no sign of gene therapy products at the 5 year visit, you will be contacted annually for up to 15 years after your first infusion of the gene therapy product.
+If there is no study drug detected in your body at the 4 year visit, you will be contacted annually for up to 10 years after your first infusion of the study drug.
 Contact may occur by mail, phone, email or through your physician.
 At each contact, you will be asked to complete a short survey regarding your health.